List of Supreme Court cases involving Jehovah's Witnesses: India

-In July 1985, in the state of Kerala, some of the Jehovah's Witnesses' children were expelled from school under the instructions of Deputy Inspector of Schools for having refused to sing the national anthem, Jana Gana Mana.
-A parent, V. J. Emmanuel, appealed to the Supreme Court of India for legal remedy.
-On August 11, 1986, the Supreme Court overruled the Kerala High Court, and directed the respondent authorities to re-admit the children into the school.
-The decision went on to add, "Our tradition teaches tolerance, our philosophy preaches tolerance, our Constitution practices tolerance, let us not dilute it".
+In 1985, three students of NSS High School at Kidangoor in the Kottayam district of Kerala were expelled for not singing the national anthem of India.
+The children were from a Jehovah's Witness family.
+Their father, V. J. Emmanuel, approached the Kerala High Court challenging the school's decision, arguing that their religion prohibits singing the anthem.
+The court ruled in favor of the school's decision.
+Subsequently, Emmanuel filed a special leave petition in the Supreme Court of India.
+The Supreme Court overturned the High Court's decision and backed the appellant, ruling that Jehovah's Witness children could not be compelled to sing the national anthem in schools.

 Japan

-In 1998, The Watchtower reported that, "On March 8, 1996, the Supreme Court of Japan [ruled that] ...
+In 1998, The Watchtower reported that "On March 8, 1996, the Supreme Court of Japan [ruled that] ...
 Kobe Municipal Industrial Technical College violated the law by expelling Kunihito Kobayashi for his refusal to participate in martial arts training."

 According to Awake!, "Misae Takeda, a Jehovah's Witness, was given [a] blood transfusion in 1992, while still under sedation following surgery to remove a malignant tumor of the liver."
 On February 29, 2000, "the four judges of the Supreme Court unanimously decided that doctors were at fault because they failed to explain that they might give her a blood transfusion if deemed necessary during the operation, thus depriving her of the right to decide whether to accept the operation or not."

 Philippines

-In 1993, the Supreme Court of the Philippines held that exemption may be accorded to Jehovah's Witnesses with regard to the observance of the flag ceremony out of respect for their religious beliefs.
+In 1993, the Supreme Court of the Philippines held that exemption may be accorded to Jehovah's Witnesses concerning the observance of the flag ceremony out of respect for their religious beliefs.

-In 1995 and 1996, the Supreme Court of the Philippines granted an exception to laws regarding marriage to a practicing Jehovah's Witness because enforcement of those laws would have inhibited free exercise of religious beliefs.
+In 1995 and 1996, the Supreme Court of the Philippines granted an exception to laws regarding marriage to a practicing Jehovah's Witness because enforcement of those laws would have inhibited the free exercise of religious beliefs.

 Russia

 After the fall of the communist bloc of nations in Eastern Europe and Asia, Jehovah's Witnesses were allowed to worship freely in those nations for the first time since World War II.
 However, after the 1990s, several court cases in the Moscow courts banned Jehovah's Witnesses in the Moscow district.

-Jehovah's Witnesses won a favorable verdict in the European Court of Human Rights on June 10, 2010, in the case of Jehovah's Witnesses of Moscow v Russia.
+Jehovah's Witnesses won a favorable verdict in the European Court of Human Rights on June 10, 2010, in the case of Jehovah's Witnesses of Moscow v.
+Russia.

 On April 20, 2017, the Supreme Court of the Russian Federation ruled in favor of a claim from the Ministry of Justice to liquidate the Administrative Center of Jehovah's Witnesses in Russia.
+Jehovah's Witnesses won a consequent case in the European Court of Human Rights on June 7, 2022, in the case Taganrog LRO and Others v.
+Russia.